SukkaW/tsurlfilter/packages/tsurlfilter/src/rules/declarative-converter/readme.txt

 ! }
 ! ```
 !
+! <b> Please note </b> that in the current approach, the application of ! `$badfilter` rules affects the filtering process, but we do not currently ! display this in the declarative filtering log, as declarative rules are canceled.
+!
 ! ### Problem 1
 !
 But current algorithm not covers rules with `$domain` instersections, for example, ! for these two rules: